 Then, when the register finally settles on your total cart price, you have to remain cool.
 Act like you meant for it to be so high and like nothing is wrong, but secretly on the inside, you regret buying a few impulse purchases and wonder where you can make up for it in your budget.

-But beyond that, there are other simple things that can be done to help stay within budget.
-Check out these grocery shopping tips on a budget to see how you can save more money in the store.
+There are simple things that can be done to help stay within budget.
+Being smart with your purchases is one, but check out these other grocery shopping tips to see how you can save more money in the store.

 10 Tips for Grocery Shopping Smart